sander/hashtocurve-kotlin/README.md

     gradlew test

-See [HashToCurveSpec](src/test/kotlin/HashToCurveSpec.kt) for example usage.

 Instead of `test`, use `jar` to create a JAR in `build/libs`.

 ## How to use in an application

-The easiest is to copy-paste [`hashtocurve.kt`](src/main/kotlin/hashtocurve.kt) into your project and maintain your fork there.
-Check back regularly if this source project has relevant changes for you, and publish changes you consider useful for others.

-Alternatively, add the JAR that you have built as a dependency to your project.
+Add the [`hashtocurve-kotlin` dependency](https://jitpack.io/#nl.sanderdijkhuis/hashtocurve-kotlin) to your project.

-Make the `implementation` dependencies from [`build.gradle.kts`](build.gradle.kts) available in your project.

-After including the code and its dependencies in your project, select a `HashToCurve` suite and configure a domain separation tag (see [Domain Separation Requirements](https://www.rfc-editor.org/rfc/rfc9380.html#name-domain-separation-requireme)).
+Select a `HashToCurve` suite and configure a domain separation tag (see [Domain Separation Requirements](https://www.rfc-editor.org/rfc/rfc9380.html#name-domain-separation-requireme)).
 With the resulting function, you can hash any byte array to the related elliptic curve.
 The result is encoded as a `Point(x: ByteArray, y: ByteArray)` with components that contain the big-endian encoding of affine curve point coordinates.

+See [HashToCurveSpec](src/test/kotlin/HashToCurveSpec.kt) for example usage.

 ## Test vectors